pingcap/docs-cn/v3.1/benchmark/add-index-with-load.md

 When you only perform query operations to the target column of the `ADD INDEX` statement, the effect of `ADD INDEX` operations on online workloads is not obvious.

-## Test plan 3: the target column of the `ADD INDEX` statement is irrelevant to online workloads
+## Test plan 3: The target column of the `ADD INDEX` statement is irrelevant to online workloads

 1. Start the `oltp_read_write` test.
 2. Perform at the same time with step 1: use `alter table test add index pad_idx(pad)` to add an index.